Lecture VII - Pandas and AI

 And that’s it for todays lecture!

-You now have the basic knowledge to start working with tabular data.
+You now have the basic knowledge to start working with tabular data and AI!.

 Literature